connectrpc/connectrpc.com/docs/go/deployment.md

 ## CORS

-Cross-origin resource sharing (CORS) is needed to support web clients on other origins other than the server's own.
+Cross-origin resource sharing (CORS) is needed to support web clients on origins other than the server's own.
 In Go, servers may configure CORS by using any popular third-party library or by writing a small `net/http` middleware to handle `OPTIONS` requests.
 In either case, the [`connectrpc.com/cors`](https://github.com/connectrpc/cors-go) package provides